rsvp/fecon235/README.md

 * Guidelines: we welcome your [pull request] to improve our code.
   Details are outlined in [Development].

-Lead developer is Adriano rsvp.github.com: [admin].
+* Lead developer is Adriano rsvp.github.com: [admin].
   Please join our chat with fellow users and developers at [Gitter].

-The project derives from the seminar series held at the University of California at Berkeley, jointly sponsored by the Department of Economics and the Haas School of Business.
+This project is a derivative from the seminar series held at the University of California at Berkeley, jointly sponsored by the Department of Economics and the Haas School of Business.
-We are also grateful to BIDS, Berkeley Institute for Data Science, for their technical support.
+We are also grateful to [BIDS], Berkeley Institute for Data Science, and the [MathSci] Group for their technical support.

 ![fecon235-wordclouds.jpg](https://git.io/fecon235words)